Foyoman/air-fids/README.md

 ---

 Hi team @ Ovatu!
 This is my submission for the coding test you sent me.
 It was really fun to build!
 It fulfills all the requirements and a little more.
-I put lots of love into all the styling and features - my personal favourite is the cute lil plane you see when you open a flight modal!
+I put lots of love into all the styling and features - my personal favourite is the cute lil plane you see when you open a flight modal.
 I hope this shows well how much I value this opportunity and how passionate I am about software development.
 I'm really hoping to move forward with ya'll, so if you like what you see please let me know!
 Either way, I had fun making this little app, and it's something nice to add to my portfolio.
 Thanks for giving me a shot,

 Ed